-When connecting power to the AD9233, it is recommended that two separate supplies be used: one for analog (AVDD, 1.8 V nominal) and one for digital (DRVDD, 1.8 V to 3.3 V nominal).
-If only a single 1.8 V supply is available, then it should be routed to AVDD first, then tapped off and isolated with a ferrite bead or filter choke with decoupling capacitors preceding its connection to DRVDD.
+When connecting power to the AD9246, it is recommended that two separate supplies be used: one for analog (AVDD, 1.8 V nominal) and one for digital (DRVDD, 1.8 V to 3.3 V nominal).
+If only a single 1.8 V supply is available, it is routed to AVDD first, then tapped off and isolated with a ferrite bead or filter choke with decoupling capacitors proceeding connection to DRVDD.
 The user can employ several different decoupling capacitors to cover both high and low frequencies.
 These should be located close to the point of entry at the PC board level and close to the parts with minimal trace length.

-A single PC board ground plane should be sufficient when using the AD9233.
-With proper decoupling and smart partitioning of the analog, digital, and clock sections of the board, optimum performance is easily achieved.
+A single PC board ground plane is sufficient when using the AD9246.
+With proper decoupling and smart partitioning of analog, digital, and clock sections of the PC board, optimum performance is easily achieved.